zhouyuancumt/VPS/README.md

 # VPS

-Some basic settings after renting a VPS
+Some basic settings after renting a VPS.
+Install shadowsocks,aria2 webui and ftp server.